NeoSkin7/Website/site/content/post/sunset.md

 \frac{I_s}{I_0}=\frac{\kappa}{\lambda^4R^2}\propto\frac{1}{\lambda^4R^2}
 $$

 Here, most of the horrible formula is hidden in the $\kappa$ symbol (that is $\kappa=8\pi^4\alpha^2\left(1+\cos^2\vartheta\right)$ for the physicists still paying attention), so that we can focus on the main relationships.
-The part on the right is called a statement of 'proportionality' and removes the constant terms (numbers and quantities) to just show the effects of changing different variables (equation inputs).
+The part on the right is called a statement of ‘proportionality' and removes the constant terms (numbers and quantities) to just show the effects of changing different variables (equation inputs).

 ![The Rayleigh scattering equation](/img/post/sunset/scattering-eq.png)